Staying Healthy During Ramadan

 Here are some of my recommendations to ensure you stay healthy and energised during the religious fasting period.

 Complex carbohydrates, foods that help release energy slowly during the long hours of fasting are good to consume.
 Good fibre sources are whole grains, vegetables and fruits.
 These food sources will keep you energised, fuller longer and help to fight off cravings and hunger.
-It is also important to have some fluid that contains vitamins such as; smoothies or fresh juices for energy.
+It is also important to have some fluid that contains vitamins, try smoothies or fresh juices for energy.

-It can be difficult to stay in shape during Ramadan.
 It is recommended to avoid the sun and keep yourself in cool places.
 Also avoid strenuous exercise during the fasting time.
-When eating before sunrise it is recommended to avoid drinks such as coffee and tea.
-These can make you more thirsty and dehydrated.
+When eating before sunrise it is recommended to avoid drinks such as coffee and tea – these can make you more thirsty and dehydrated.
 Drink smoothies or fresh fruit juice diluted with water.
 This will help to keep you more energised.

 Before commencing a fast and if you are concerned about your health talk to your doctor, in particular if you are senior, taking medication to control your insulin levels or are an expectant mum.
 If you have any symptoms of ill health, it is important to stop fasting.

 To avoid the possibility of dehydration it is best to avoid strenuous exercise during the fasting time and postpone working out until after fasting hours.
 The ideal time to work out is after Iftar when energy levels are high.
 Be sure to leave yourself enough time after eating before you begin your exercise routine.
 This gives your body enough time to digest your food properly.